-Northern Utilities-On November 21, 2008, the MPUC issued an order approving a settlement agreement resolving a number of Notices of Probable Violation (NOPVs) of certain safety related procedures and rules by Northern Utilities.
+Northern Utilities-NOPV-On November 21, 2008, the MPUC issued an order approving a settlement agreement resolving a number of Notices of Probable Violation (NOPVs) of certain safety related procedures and rules by Northern Utilities.
 Under the Settlement, Northern Utilities will incur total expenditures of approximately \$3.8 million for safety related improvements to Northern Utilities' distribution system to ensure compliance with the relevant state and federal gas safety laws, for which no rate recovery will be allowed.
-These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's consolidated balance sheet at December 31, 2010 was \$0.7 million.
+These compliance costs were accrued by Northern Utilities prior to the acquisition date and the remaining amount on the Company's consolidated balance sheet at December 31, 2011 was \$0.8 million.

-On June 27, 2008 the MPUC opened an investigation of Northern Utilities' cast iron pipe replacement activities and the benefits of an accelerated replacement program for cast iron distribution pipe remaining in portions of Northern Utilities' Maine service areas.
-In an order issued on July 30, 2010, the MPUC approved a Settlement Agreement resolving this matter, filed on behalf of Northern Utilities, the Maine Office of the Public Advocate, and several state legislator intervenors, which was filed with the MPUC on July 6, 2010.
+Northern Utilities-Cast Iron Pipe Replacement Program-On July 30, 2010, the MPUC approved a Settlement Agreement providing for an accelerated replacement program for cast iron distribution pipe remaining in portions of Northern Utilities' Maine service areas.
 Under the Agreement, Northern Utilities will proceed with a comprehensive upgrade and replacement program (the Program), which will provide for the systematic replacement of cast iron, wrought iron and bare steel pipe in Northern Utilities' natural gas distribution system in Portland and Westbrook, Maine and the conversion of the system to intermediate pressure.
 The Agreement establishes the objective of completing the Program by the end of the 2024 construction season.
-Under the Agreement, the parties agreed to support a cost recovery mechanism that will provide for the timely recovery of prudently-incurred costs of the Program.
-The features of this cost recovery mechanism will be finalized during Northern Utilities' next base rate case proceeding, which is anticipated to be filed in early 2011.